Introducing safety culture and its application to the nuclear field

 In the first edition of the NOOCs the satisfactory completion of each NOOC led to a free badge and/or the payment of a credential.
 In addition, it was possible to obtain an academic certificate of 1 ECTS, issued by UNED, when successfully completing the three NOOCs.
 Free academic certification was offered to the first 20 participants filling the application form to attend courses of the ANNETTE Pilot Course Programme.

-In the third permanent edition, when successfully fulfilling each course you may earn a free badge, and for NOOC I and NOOC II y you may also pay for a credential.
+In the permanent editions, when successfully fulfilling each course you may earn a free badge, and for NOOC I and NOOC II y you may also pay for a credential.

 - Director.
 Mercedes Alonso Ramos.
 Assistant lecturer in Nuclear Engineering.
 UNED